Irieo/MyWebPage/content/publication/P_2024_OSM_PyPSA-eur/index.md

 ---
-title: Modelling the High-Voltage Grid Using Open Data for Europe and Beyond
+title: Modelling the high-voltage grid using open data for Europe and beyond

 summary: This paper provides methodology and validation for constructing a representation of the European high-voltage grid, including and above 200 kV, based on public data provided by OpenStreetMap.

-abstract: This paper provides the background, methodology and validation for constructing a representation of the European high-voltage grid, including and above 200 kV, based on public data provided by OpenStreetMap.
-The model-independent grid dataset is published under the Open Data Commons Open Database (ODbL 1.0) licence and can be used for large-scale electricity as well as energy system modelling.
-The dataset and workflow are provided as part of PyPSA-Eur -- an open-source, sector-coupled optimisation model of the European energy system.
-By integrating with the codebase for initiatives such as PyPSA-Earth, the value of open and maintainable high-voltage grid data extends to the global context.
-By accessing the latest data through the the Overpass turbo API, the dataset can be easily reconstructed and updated within minutes.
-To assess the data quality, this paper further compares the dataset with official statistics and representative model runs using PyPSA-Eur based on different electricity grid representations.
+abstract: This paper provides the background, methodology and validation for constructing a representation of the European high-voltage grid (AC lines from 220 to 750 kV and all DC lines) based on OpenStreetMap data.
+Grid components include commissioned substations, transmission lines and cables, transformers, and converters as well as technical parameters based on standard types.
+The data is provided as easy-to-access comma-separated values files which makes it suitable for model-independent, large-scale electricity and energy system modelling.
+For further ease-of-use, an interactive map is included to enable visual inspection.
+To assess the data quality, this paper compares the dataset with official statistics and representative model runs using PyPSA-Eur based on different electricity grid representations.
+The dataset and workflow are provided as part of PyPSA-Eur, an open-source, sector-coupled optimisation model of the European energy system.
+By integrating with the codebase for initiatives such as PyPSA-Earth, the benefits of this work of this work extend to the global context.
+The dataset is published under the Open Data Commons Open Database (ODbL 1.0) licence.

 authors:
 - Bobby Xiong